 Ridgid wins this round.
 The specs were comparable, but the kicker was the service agreement that makes it a smart investment.

 Ridgid vs. Milwaukee Hack Saws

-We considered a basic hand tool, the hack saw.
+We compared how well each company produced basic tools like the hack saw.
 Both manufacturers made the product comfortable to use with an ergonomic handle.
 Both succeed on this score.
-Ridgid got high marks for a better design that had a good hand feel.
+Ridgid got high marks for a better design with a comfortable grip.
 Both products are affordably priced and performed equally, as well.
 We would be happy to add either one to our toolbox.

-Ridgid scores another hit with this one because of the full lifetime warranty on the tool.
-We liked the fact that it wasn’t limited and put the user in mind.
+Ridgid scores another hit with this one because of the lifetime warranty on the tool.

 Ridgid vs. Milwaukee Thermal Imagers

 Delving into the specialty realm, we can see how each company has responded to the move toward digital and smart devices, with accompanying apps and software to make using them easier and more efficient.
 Both products work as described.
 Ridgid is the more user-friendly of the two.
 However, Milwaukee scores high marks on usability.

 Draw.
 It depends on what you need from this product.
 Granted, it is a more specialized device.
 Milwaukee offers more information for the professional, but Ridgid makes it user-friendly with mobile apps and an intuitive design.
 However, Milwaukee ticks off more boxes for info that the pro needs on the job.